 WAS : CW, Phone, 20m, 17m, 15m, 12m, 10m

 WPX : Mixed(2005), CW, Phone, 40m, 30m, 20m, 17m, 15m, 12m, 10m, 6m, AF, AS, EU, NA, OC, SA

 I will gladly reply to every QSL received using the same method you send your QSL to me.
 SWLs are welcome to send me reports.
 I use the following QSL options in an effort to cater for most operators requiring a V5 QSL.

 LOTW : My preferred QSL method.
-I usually upload my logs weekly.
+I usually upload my logs daily.

 Direct : You are most welcome to QSL direct.
-I will reply to all direct QSLs accompanied by a SAE, and US$2.00 or one current IRC, within 2-3 working days.
+I will reply to all direct QSLs accompanied by a SAE and US$2.00.
 You are also welcome to check on the status of your direct QSL by e-mailing me.

 QSL Bureau : Direct or LOTW QSLs are preferred, but if you need to send your QSL via the bureau, please use the Namibian Amateur Radio League (NARL) QSL Bureau.